Looking for the best flippable 2-sided mattress, you can buy online?

 It has a special 5-zone design with varying firmness in each zone.
 It’s firmer where you need extra support and softer when you need more pressure relief.

-A similar 1.5” zoned Talalay latex layer is also on the other side of the mattress.
+A similar, but firmer, 1.5” zoned Talalay latex layer is also on the other side of the mattress.
 This ensures you are comfortable no matter which side of the mattress you sleep on.

 Note: The Zenhaven mattress is heavy.
 Have someone help you flip it.
 If that’s not possible, contact the company, and they will send a team over to flip the mattress for you at no cost.